PascalW24/Flashcard-quiz-system/README.md

 ---
 **Scenario**

 The program loads vocabulary flashcards from a CSV file and quizzes the user by showing a word in one language and asking for its translation.
 Words are presented in random order, and the program tracks how many attempts the user makes for each answer.
 If the user enters the correct translation, the program records the result and shows how many tries were needed.
 If the user doesn’t know the answer, they can skip the word to reveal the correct translation before moving on.
-The skipped word will appear later again.
+The skipped word will appear again later.
 At any time, the user can end the session and see a summary of their overall performance.

 ---

 **User stories:**

-1. As a user, I want to practise my english - german vocabulary in the console.
+1. As a user, I want to practise my English-German vocabulary in the console.
 2. As a user, I want to track my learning progress.
 3. As a user, I want to see the correct answer, in case I can not answer it myself.

 **Use cases:**

-- Provide or use a vacabulary list with word pairs (flashcard_words.csv)
+- Provide or use a vocabulary list with word pairs (flashcard_words.csv)
 - Practise vocabulary (flashcard_app_with_csv_db.py)
 - Skip unknown words and learn them later again
 - Track progress (user_progress.txt)